Creating & Managing Vaults

 - Open the connector.

-- In the Authentication section, select the secret from the dropdown.
+- In the Authentication section, select the vault from the dropdown.

-- The connector uses this secret for all API calls.
+- The connector uses this vault for all API calls.

 In Workflow Phase Environment Variables